tja/ruby-ffmpeg/README.md

 ### Ubuntu

-The base version of FFMPEG can be installed via:
+The base version of the necessary Libav libraries can be installed via:

-    sudo apt-get install ffmpeg
+    sudo apt-get install libavformat-dev libswscale-dev

 Consult the the [Ubuntu Community Help Wiki](https://help.ubuntu.com/community/FFmpeg) for details.

-### From Source

-FFMPEG can be installed from source like this:

-    git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg
-	cd ffmpeg
-	./configure
-	make
-	make install

-The [FFMPEG Trac Wiki](https://ffmpeg.org/trac/ffmpeg/wiki/CompilationGuide) provided more information.

 ## Installation